dlewisoconnell/records-server-side/readme.md

 - Records By Year: The chart shows the number of records released per year.

 - Most Frequent Artists: The table displays the artists with the highest number of records in the collection.

-Feel free to explore and customize the project as per your requirements.